ministryofjustice/hmpps-visit-allocation-api/README.md

 ## Running

-The hmpps-visit-allocation-api uses the deployed dev environment to connect to most of the required services, with the exception of the visit-allocation-db and localstack (for AWS SNS/SQS services locally).
+The hmpps-visit-allocation-api uses the deployed dev environment to connect to most of the required services, except for the visit-allocation-db and localstack (for AWS SNS/SQS services locally).

 To run the hmpps-visit-allocation-api, first start the required local services using docker-compose.